code-bajju/DiagnoScan/README.md

 ## Contributing

 Contributions are always welcome!
-If you'd like to contribute to DiagnoScan, please open an issue or pull request on this repository.
+If you would like to contribute to DiagnoScan, please open an issue or pull request on this repository.

 ## License